-This article contains a list of global pharmaceutical shares with some of the highest market capitalisations, dividend yield percentages and overall stock value according to stock market indices such as the S&P 500 and FTSE 100.
-This information is accurate as of January 2021.
+This article contains a list of global pharmaceutical shares with some of the highest market capitalisations, dividend yield percentages and overall stock value according to stock market indices such as the FTSE 100.
+This information is accurate as of February 2021.
 Our trading platform offers spread betting and CFD trading on both blue-chip stocks, large-cap stocks and pharma penny stocks, so read on to find out how you can get involved in trading pharmaceutical stocks with us.

 The pharmaceutical industry is part of the wider healthcare sector, and these companies are active all year round, no matter the global situation.
 Share prices tend to represent the perceived value of a company by investors, and any subsequent profit and loss that may result after opening a trade.
 In order to value pharma stocks, it's important to analyse company fundamentals: the internal and external factors that may influence the performance of the business.
 This is part of fundamental analysis, which most traders will undertake before opening a position in the long term, though less often in the short term.
 Price-to-earnings (P/E) ratios help to value a company's share against its competitors.

 Pharmaceutical stock investors look for growth and earnings potential and often prefer high-yield stocks, as this means that the company is likely to pay consistent dividends.
 Paying dividends to investors can help to strengthen loyalty, as well as confidence in success and future payouts.